-Unless otherwise noted, the statistical information presented in this Offering Memorandum concerning the Reference Pool is based on the characteristics of the Reference Obligations as of July 31, 2023.
-In addition, unless otherwise noted, references to a percentage of Reference Obligations by principal balance as of July 31, 2023.
+Unless otherwise noted, the statistical information presented in this Offering Memorandum concerning the Reference Pool is based on the characteristics of the Reference Obligations as of November 30, 2023.
+In addition, unless otherwise noted, references to a percentage of Reference Obligations refer to a percentage of Reference Obligations by principal balance as of November 30, 2023.